Faidherbia albida: A green solution for Northern Cameroon

 Standing tall with a trunk 2.25 meters wide, this Faidherbia albida tree exemplifies resilience and vitality in arid landscapes.
 Photos by SA Plants/ Wikimedia Commons

-A botanical wonder renowned for its resilience, Faidherbia albida thrives in harsh environments thanks to its deep roots that reach groundwater reserves, granting it exceptional drought resistance.
+A tree renowned for its resilience, Faidherbia albida thrives in harsh environments thanks to its deep roots that reach groundwater reserves, granting it exceptional drought resistance.
 Its nitrogen-fixing properties restore soil vitality, and its resilience to extreme heat and salinity makes it a perfect fit for agroforestry in Northern Cameroon’s harsh climates.

 Recently, a study carried out as part of the Innovation for the Adaptation to Climate Change (INNOVACC) project delves into the benefits of Faidherbia-centric agroforestry.
 It highlights three decades of agroforestry practices in northern Cameroon, tracing the rise of these techniques since the 1990s and spotlighting the many projects and studies that have helped spread their adoption.
 The study underscores how the Faidherbia tree contributes to the lives of Sahelian populations.